Super Mario 3D World Review

 - Super Mario 3D All-Stars (2020) on Switch Super Mario 64, Super Mario Sunshine, Super Mario Galaxy

-Players: You can play with 4 players in the same room, but you can’t play it online.
+Players: You can play with 4 players in the same room and up to 4 players online.
 Players all play on the same screen with either Wii Remote Plus and Nunchuck Controller, Wii U Pro Controller or Wii U GamePad.
 The Wii U player is counted as one of the players, unlike in New Super Mario Bros.
 U where they could be a fifth player offering assistance.

 ESRB EVERYONE with Mild Cartoon Violence.
 Players can hop on enemies' heads or use various power-ups (e.g., boomerang, fire flower, invincibility stars) to defeat them.
 Enemies generally crumble into pieces when jumped on, get momentarily stunned, or disappear amid puffs of smoke and scattered coins.